Interview questions: Everyone has them.

-"I find that this question opens the door to further questions and enables someone to highlight themselves in a specific, non-generic way.
+"I find that this question opens the door to further questions and enables someone to highlight him- or herself in a specific, nongeneric way.

-"Discussing a single accomplishment is an easy way to open doors to additional information and insight about the person, their work habits, and how they work with others."
+"Discussing a single accomplishment is an easy way to open doors to additional information and insight about the person, his or her work habits, and how the person works with others."

 7. Tell me how...

-"Ultimately we're looking for people who are motivated, disciplined, good spirited, possessing skills and passion, so I ask indirect questions about the creative process, about articulating and demystifying the process of creating great food and great service.
+"Ultimately, we're looking for people who are motivated, disciplined, and good spirited, possessing skills and passion, so I ask indirect questions about the creative process, about articulating and demystifying the process of creating great food and great service.